robgar2001/sound_screen/README.md

 # Sound Screen
 ### Detection of a person using HC-SR04 and Raspberry Pi Pico
 It is a simple MicroPython script to detect humans passing in front of the HC-SR04 connected sensor.
-The principle is based on detecting the abnormaly as a deviation from the expected statistical distribution: a gaussian distribution.
+The principle is based on detecting the anomaly as a deviation from the expected statistical distribution: a gaussian distribution.

 * main.py: The MicroPython logic.